Neven-MA/MyReads-A-Book-Tracking-App/README.md

 6-I checked everything to make sure they work properly 7-I separated components to simplify the code

-*lanching the app
+*launching the app
-inside the teminal in the code editor I used the following commands in the same order 1-npm init
+inside the terminal in the code editor I used the following commands in the same order 1-npm init
 2-npm install --global yarn
 3-npm install -g create-react-app